rogerhu/compsci_guides/Contributing-Guidelines.md

 e.g Dynamic Programming

 1. **Executive Summary** - Paragraph or two that provides as much a content-rich overall summary as possible.
 The specifics of the algorithm, why and when this algorithm is used, the tl;dr of pros and cons of using this structure.
-2. **Introduction** - Setup more context for this algorithm including a visual example or two of how this is illustrated
+2. **Introduction** - Setup more context for this algorithm including a visual example or two of how this is illustrated.
+Perhaps provide context for and illustrate the importance of this algorithm class by using an easily relatable sample problem solved with this structure.
 3. **Time/Space Complexity** - Table or description of the common O(n) for this algorithm for major variations
 4. **Glossary** - List of common terminology (should cover most anything used in the page or patterns)
 5. **Basic Elements** - Code and descriptions for major elements of this algorithm (i.e Memoization)